mrpsonglao/COVID-19-PDF-extractor/README.md

 ## Running the code
 1. Setup the environment as seen above in [**Environment setup**](#environment-setup).
 2. Add your new SARO or NCA PDF files in the `raw` folder.
+    - **IMPORTANT NOTE:** The input PDF data is assumed to either have the partial text `"SARO"` or `"NCA"` in their filenames, since a partial string match is used to identify the data cleaning process to apply to the PDF.
+Make sure the filename contains one of these key substrings!
     - Feel free to delete existing PDF files in the `raw` folder.
     - Note that the script will convert **all** PDF files in the `raw` folder, so only add valid SARO or NCA PDF files there.